There is a better Way to grow

 You want to be very mindful that you're not uploading high-resolution images.
 Typically if you're downloading images from a stock library like Unsplash or Shutterstock, you're downloading the HIGH-REZ version.

-There are two ways to add video into any of your website pages.
+There are two ways to add video to any of your website pages.

 The CLEAN series gives you a way to add background videos to select custom modules.
 These are great to add even more visual appeal to your website.